sabh05/ctf-writeup-srdnlen/Network-keylogger.md

 ![image](https://user-images.githubusercontent.com/89577007/196241863-62cd2ca3-3de4-4fbf-93ac-2399856a5fa2.png)

-Following the packet *```DESCRIPTOR Response DEVICE```*, we will find basic information about the connected devices.
-Operating System uses idVendor & idProduct to determine a driver for the connected device.
+Following the packet *```DESCRIPTOR Response DEVICE```*, we will find basic information like idVendor,idProduct etc. about the connected devices.

+*Operating System uses idVendor & idProduct to determine a driver for the connected device.*

 After analyzing few Leftover data, we are confirmed that It is about keyboard capture.